tobiohlala/describe/README.md

 significant
 ```

-You can also obtain definitions for more than one word at the same time
+You can also obtain definitions for more than one word at once

 ```bash
 $ describe tiny kitten